SAP-samples/btp-developer-guide-cap/documentation/remote-service/test-the-application/test-the-app.md

-# Run the Incident Management Application with SAP S/4HANA Backend
+# Test the flow end-to-end

 ## Prerequisites